CBIIT/NCI-DOE-Collab-Pilot1-Learning-Curve/src/README.md

 ### Generate the Tabular Machine Learning Dataset
-Once the data is downloaded from MoDaC, run the following script to create the machine learning ready DataFrame:
+After downloading the data from MoDaC, run the following script to create the machine learning ready DataFrame:
 ```bash
 ./scripts/gen_dfs_new.bash
 ```